saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/reference.md

 ### Immutable References

 An immutable reference is created using the `&` symbol.
-Here is an example:

 ```rust
 fn main() {